google/skia/site/user/api/SkPaint_Reference.md

 void <a href='#SkPaint_setStrokeMiter'>setStrokeMiter</a>(<a href='undocumented#SkScalar'>SkScalar</a> miter)
 </pre>

-The limit at which a sharp corner is drawn beveled.
+Sets the limit at which a sharp corner is drawn beveled.
 Valid values are zero and greater.
 Has no effect if <a href='#SkPaint_setStrokeMiter_miter'>miter</a> is less than zero.